c-biancone/cjbRISC/README.md

 My immediate plans for this project are to write my own assembler to generate the `.mif` files from simple Assembly code targeted toward this architecture.
 This will make it much easier to write programs compared to manually entering the machine code.
 I was given a basic C-based assembler to work with this ISA, but it does not work for all instructions and can be improved upon.
 I plan on writing my own version in C++ to allow for easier lexical analysis and implement correct address offset handling for the Jump, Load, and Store instructions.

+## Update 04-2022
+I was given an opportunity through my Principles of Computng course to work on a Python project of my choice, so I instead wrote the assembler for this CPU in Python.
+It has been tailored to take up ~120 lines of raw code, so it is not the most readable at the moment, but the functionality and readability will be extended in the near future.
+As it stands, I think it is a very clever solution to the processes of an assembler and works quite well.

 <!-- CONTACT -->
 ## Contact